 Blackwatch from Prototype.
 The regular Marines in Manhattan view them with disgust, rightfully so; several Web of Intrigue memories show them murdering civilians for the hell of it.
 And laughing.

 Mass Effect: Depending on how you play the game, Commander Shepard can be one of these, especially with the Ruthless background in Mass Effect 1.
-Arguably deconstructed by the third game, where continuing to play this character type means you have to deliberately stab several allied characters in the back, most particularly Mordin Solus.
+Deconstructed by the third game, where continuing to play this character type means you have to deliberately stab several allied characters in the back, most particularly Mordin Solus.

 Medal of Honor (2010 version): Voodoo is a very self-restrained version.
 He doesn't kill anyone he shouldn't, but he does give it serious consideration on more than one occasion.
 His teammates make sure to tease him for this.